The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 Section Introduction

-We’ll also understand why the Spring Framework is so popular.
+Finally, we’ll explore why the Spring Framework continues to be so popular.

 The First 10 Steps in Spring

-Step 1: Create a Spring Project with HTTP: start.spring.io
+Step 1: Create a Spring Project with Spring Initializr

-Creating a Spring Project with Spring Initializr is a cake walk.
+Creating a Spring project with Spring Initializr is straightforward:

-As shown in the image above, the following steps have to be taken.
+As shown in the image above, follow these steps:

-• By default, the Basic Starter is included, which has the core spring framework and the spring test starter.
+- By default, the Basic Starter is included, which provides the core Spring Framework and the Spring Test Starter.

-Set up an example of tight coupling with the Binary Search and Bubble Sort Algorithms as shown in the picture below.
+Next, set up an example of tight coupling using the Binary Search and Bubble Sort algorithms, as illustrated in the diagram below.

 However, we have a problem with the above implementation.
 If we want to use binary search with a different sort algorithm, I would need to change the code.